-The IGVSI was developed in December of 2007 to provide a benchmark for the Equity portion of MCIM portfolios managed using Working Capital Model (WCM) disciplines.
+The IGVSI was developed in December of 2007 to provide a benchmark for the equity portion of Market Cycle Investment Management portfolios.
 For more than ten years, Investment Grade Value Stock investors had been frustrated by the inadequacies of the DJIA and the NYSE indices.
 During that period.
-NYSE Issue Breadth and New High vs. New Low Statistics moved in different directions than the averages, nearly all of the time.
+NYSE Issue Breadth and New High vs. New Low Statistics frequently moved in different directions than the averages.

 The IGVSI chart tracks the most fundamentally sound companies on the planet.
-The IGVSI "Bargain Stock Monitor" analyzes the price levels of the index components to help you navigate the investment cycle for better decision making.
-IGVSI Issue Breadth and 52-week "High vs. Low" numbers help to complete the equity environment trend picture, and the "Expectation Analyzer" discussion will help you fine-tune your portfolio performance expectations.
+The IGVSI "Bargain Stock Monitor" analyzes individual issue and sector pricing for better decision making.
+IGVSI Issue Breadth and 52-week "High vs. Low" numbers help to complete the equity environment trend picture, and the "Expectation Analyzer" discussion will help you fine-tune your performance expectations.

 Two other indices, the Working Capital Model Select Income (WCMSI) and the Working Capital Model Select Municipals (WCMSM) report on the movement of managed closed-end income funds of the type contained in Market Cycle Investment Management portfolios.

-All of these important numbers are presented for your use right here, but what you do with them is totally up to you.
+All of these important numbers are presented for your information only...

-The IGVSI is a new index, but one that is becoming an accepted benchmark for assessing the performance of the "Equity Bucket" of MCIM-WCM investment portfolios.
+The IGVSI is a new index, but one that is becoming an accepted benchmark for assessing the performance of the "Equity Bucket" of Market Cycle Investment Management portfolios.